Arta String Quartet Scotland – Wedding String Quartet Glasgow Edinburgh

 Do you accompany singers or collaborate with other musicians?

-Despite having worked with singers in the past, we no longer collaborate with any other musicians.
+Despite having worked with singers in the past, we no longer collaborate with other musicians.

 In the vast majority of cases we recommend having a soloist or a singer using their own backing track (especially if they're only performing during your Signing for example) and/or have them perform during your dinner (which we don't play at).